What is the difference between anxiety, fear and panic attacks?

-What are anxiety and panic attacks?
+It is very easy to mistake anxiety for panic.
+So what are anxiety and panic attacks?
 Anxiety is characterized by excessive fear, physiological symptoms and behavioral dysfunction.
 There are clear differences between fear, anxiety and panic attacks, although they are often used interchangeably.

 Fear is the emotion we feel in response to certain real or perceived threatening stimuli.
-Fear is one of the six basic emotions, along anger, disgust, surprise, sadness and happiness.
+Fear is one of the six basic emotions, along with anger, disgust, surprise, sadness and happiness.

 Anxiety is the anticipation of a future threat.
 This anticipation contains cognitive distortions which are common patterns of thinking, that usually generate the feeling of anxiety.